 The Irwin Award Committee will select a winner from the nominations received.

 Nominations Are Due October 25, 2023.

 Complete your nomination through Submittable.

 Recognition and Benefits

-It will be presented at the 2019 AMA Winter Academic Conference.
-This year marks the 35th annual presentation of the award.
+The award will be presented at the 2024 AMA Winter Academic Conference.
+This will mark the 40th annual presentation of the award.

 As the philanthropic arm of the AMA, the AMA Foundation champions individual marketers who are making an impact in our profession and community.
 We recognize marketing visionaries who have elevated the field, and we support the next generation of marketers who will transform the profession.

 2023- Debbie MacInnis, Professor Emerita of Marketing, Marshall School of Business, University of Southern California